meatqueen/1701QCA-Assessment2/index.md

 [**Helen Pynor’s _The body is a big place_**](http://www.helenpynor.com/heart_perfusion.htm)

 Helen Pynor often works with grotesque imagery with a biological focus.
 This work relates to my rationale, taking the heart out of the body and illustrating its function.
-It’s important that this isn’t a representation of a heart but a literal pig’s heart that is made to function outside of a body through blood flow.
+It’s important that this isn’t a representation of a heart but a literal pig’s heart that is made to function outside of a body with blood flow.
 I don’t believe any link is drawn between passive bodily functions and life, but maybe in some ways the opposite, the function of a heart even in absence of life which is quite grotesque.
 Still it pertains to the primacy of heartrate as something passive, lacking agency and still functioning.
 There is a clear lack of involvement from any conscious thought for this system to work.
 I aim to challenge our agency of our bodies in this regard too.
 For concept 2 (which I discuss later) I draw on the imagery of a heart circulating blood and pumping a creature back to life.
 Concept 2 later influences concept 1 in the animation aspect.